Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 The applicable script would go into the AOD field in the ***Question Editor*** of the item after the trigger question.
-For this feature to function, “Focus Mode” must be enabled on the subtest in question:
+For this feature to function, "Focus Mode" must be enabled on the subtest in question:

 > @parent.parent.abort() if ResultOfQuestion("children\_in\_school") is
 > "0"